Articles on: Layouts and widgets

 Sound not playing

-• Check your browser or system audio permissions
+• Check your browser or system audio and notification permissions

 • Verify the Alert Sound is configured in your rule settings